happysheep0719/Sean-s-Cheat-Sheet/algorithms/binary-search.md

 ### Follow-up.
 Find the K closest number to target
 - Find largest smaller or equal number.
+- Find the kth cloest number using linear scan or binary elimination

 ### P4.
 Find mountain peak in array
 - `1 3 7 23 57 ...
 100 99 86 44 32 21`